Methois/Soundboard-website/readme.md

 ![](https://cdn.discordapp.com/attachments/1010517250152865795/1076908224508334172/image.png)

-Welcome to the quote of the day website. if something does not work or if something does not work.
+Welcome to the SoundBoard website. if something does not work or if something does not work.
 Join the discord via the link below

 ## [**DISCORD SUPPORT SERVER INVITE**](https://discord.gg/PsEYghSGpm)